mionova/100DaysOfCode-Challenge/README.md

 **Date**: July 24, 2021

-**Today's JavaScript Progress**: Looked into callback functions and built a few simple projects using them.
-Also very jet-lagged at the moment.
+**Today's JavaScript Progress**: Studied callback functions and wrote several scripts that use them.
+Very jet-lagged at the moment.

-1. Introduction to callback functions
+1. Learn the different ways of using callback functions
-2. Using a one-off timer with setTimeout
+2. Use a one-off timer with setTimeout
-3. Using a repeat timer with setInterval
+3. Use a repeat timer with setInterval

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-058)
 &nbsp;